SamyPesse/gitkit-js/README.md

 Pure JavaScript implementation of Git backed by immutable models and promises.

 The goal is to provide both a low and high level API for manipulating Git repositories: read files, commit changes, edit working index, clone, push, fetch, etc.

+This library can work both in the browser and Node.js.

 ## Installation